CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Face Nearest Neighbors

-*With the help of OpenFace/dLib, many faces not only have landmark data (eye locations, etc.) but also have 128-dimensional feature vectors that describe them in abstract 'face space'.
+*With the help of OpenFace/dLib, many faces not only have landmark data (eye locations, etc.) but many (but not all) also have 128-dimensional feature vectors that describe them in abstract 'face space'.
 The files in this section provide information about faces whose vectors match up well.
 Note that there is no guarantee that two faces with closely-matching feature vectors actually represent the same person.*

 <img src="face_nearest_neighbors/face_neighbors_json.png" alt="face_neighbors" height="320"/>